 Many students feel overwhelmed at the beginning:

-Tip: Start by defining a clear, focused research question or theme — even if it changes later.
+Start by defining a clear, focused research question or theme — even if it changes later.
 This may mean doing some exploratory research to help you find your focus.

 There’s a pressure to 'cover it all' which leads to: